apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

     # Specify any global ODBC configuration here such as ODBC tracing.

     [ODBC Data Sources]
-    Sample MapR Drill=MapR Drill ODBC Driver
+    MapR Drill=MapR Drill ODBC Driver

-    [Sample MapR Drill]
+    [MapR Drill]
     # Description: DSN Description.
     # This key is not necessary and only describes the data source.
-    Description=Sample MapR Drill ODBC Driver DSN
+    Description=MapR Drill ODBC Driver
     # Driver: The location where the ODBC driver is installed.
     Driver=/Library/mapr/drill/lib/libdrillodbc_sbu.dylib

-    # The DriverUnicodeEncoding setting is only used for SimbaDM
+    # The DriverUnicodeEncoding setting is only used for MapRDM
-    # When set to 1, SimbaDM runs in UTF-16 mode.
+    # When set to 1, MapRDM runs in UTF-16 mode.
-    # When set to 2, SimbaDM runs in UTF-8 mode.
+    # When set to 2, MapRDM runs in UTF-8 mode.
     #DriverUnicodeEncoding=2

     # Values for ConnectionType, AdvancedProperties, Catalog, Schema should be set here.

     # If ConnectionType is Direct, include Host and Port.
 If ConnectionType is ZooKeeper, include ZKQuorum and ZKClusterID
     # They can also be specified on the connection string.
-    # AuthenticationType: No authentication; Basic Authentication
+    # AuthenticationType: No authentication; Plain; Kerberos; MapRSASL
     ConnectionType=Direct
     HOST=localhost
     PORT=31010
     ZKQuorum=[Zookeeper Quorum]
     ZKClusterID=[Cluster ID]
-    AuthenticationType=No Authentication
+    AuthenticationType=Plain
     UID=[USERNAME]
     PWD=[PASSWORD]
-    AdvancedProperties=CastAnyToVarchar=true;HandshakeTimeout=5;QueryTimeout=180;TimestampTZDisplayTimezone=utc;ExcludedSchemas=sys,INFORMATION_SCHEMA;NumberOfPrefetchBuffers=5;
+    DelegationUID=
+    KrbServiceHost=
+    KrbServiceName=
+    AdvancedProperties=CastAnyToVarchar=true;HandshakeTimeout=30;QueryTimeout=180;TimestampTZDisplayTimezone=utc;
+	ExcludedSchemas=sys,INFORMATION_SCHEMA;NumberOfPrefetchBuffers=5;
     Catalog=DRILL
     Schema=

+    # The DriverUnicodeEncoding setting is only used for MapRDM

 ----------